 Market orientation is a topic that has received much empirical attention throughout the 1990s.
 The literature is largely concerned with the level of market orientation within a business, its benefits and its subsequent impact on performance.
-Most of this research has been carried out an large manufacturing organisations, with little attention to small organisations.
-A growing stream of literature, however, emphasises the economic importance of smaller, service miented businesses (e.g. Pelham and Wilson, 1996).
+Most of this research has been carried out on large manufacturing organisations, with little attention to small organisations.
+A growing stream of literature, however, emphasises the economic importance of smaller, service oriented businesses (e.g. Pelham and Wilson, 1996).

-Problem situation
+1.3 Problem situation

-For over four decades, market-oriented corporate strategy has been recognized as a pillar of performance by both academics and practitioners.
-Market orientation in The measuring instrument used was adopted from Kohli, Jaworski, and Kumar (1993), MARKOR.
+For over four decades, market-oriented corporate strategy has been recognized as a pillar of superior company performance by both academics and practitioners.
+Market orientation in

+The measuring instrument used was adopted from Kohli, Jaworski, and Kumar (1993), MARKOR.